 - News-based trading: normally follows the heightened volatility of news events.

 - Range trading: this form of trading mainly uses resistance and support tactics to determine the buying and selling decisions.
 You can read more about these on this online source here.

 List of Top 5 Day Trading Strategies for Beginners

 You’ve made up your mind that you want another stream of income and would like to pursue this path and learn more about it – congratulations!
 Doing your homework about it first is fundamental to your successful execution.
 Below are a few things to keep in mind before jumping straight into the deep end of things.

-- First and foremost, Knowledge: not only is knowledge about the basics of trading important but also keeping tabs on the latest news in the stock markets and any events that will affect it, is important.
+Not only is knowledge about the basics of trading important but also keeping tabs on the latest news in the stock markets and any events that will affect it, is important.
 You need to keep your eye on the ball at all times, in this case, the ball is the ‘economic outlook’.
-Business news and reputable financial websites are also a good source to add to your favourites tab and check every day.
+Business news and reputable financial websites are also a good source to add to your favorites tab and check every day.

 Aspects such as keeping an eye on the Federal Reserve’s interest rate plans https://www.thebalance.com/current-federal-reserve-interest-rates-4770718 is important.
 Along with this it’s also advisable to make a list of all the potential stocks you would like to trade, in your wish list, and stay informed on how they are doing and what their companies are up to in general.

 have you put some funds aside for this practice?
 It would be a bad idea to invest more than 2% of your savings or funds that you have allocated to this ‘project’.
 This is to say, you should have a surplus amount of funds to trade with, and not dip into your savings meant for your retirement or pension.
 You will risk losing some money so make sure it doesn’t come from an emergency fund and rather from a place where you can afford to lose it.
 It’s not going to happen if you do it right, but there is a possibility it may.